-- 1. The Group undertakes to make available to its professionals all necessary and appropriate resources and means for them to perform their professional activities. - 2.
-Without prejudice to mandatory compliance with the Group's specific rules and procedures regarding resources and means, the Group's professionals agree to responsibly use the resources and means made available thereto, using them solely for professional activities in the interest of the Group and not for private or personal purposes.
-The Group's professionals shall avoid any practices, particularly unnecessary activities and expenses, that reduce the creation of value for the shareholders.
+- 1. The companies of the Group undertake to make available to their professionals all necessary and appropriate resources and means for them to perform their professional activities. - 2.
+Without prejudice to mandatory compliance with the specific rules and procedures of the Iberdrola Group's companies regarding resources and means, the professionals of the Group's companies agree to responsibly use the resources and means made available thereto, using them solely for professional activities in the interest of the Iberdrola Group's companies and not for private or personal purposes.
+Professionals of the Group's companies shall avoid any practices, particularly unnecessary activities and expenses, that reduce the creation of value for the shareholders. - 3.
+The companies of the Iberdrola Group own and hold the right to use and operate the computer software and information technology systems, presentations, equipment, manuals, videos, projects, studies, reports and other works and rights created, developed, refined or used by their professionals within the framework of their work or based on the information technology systems of the Group's companies. - 4.
+Professionals shall respect the principle of confidentiality in respect of the characteristics of the rights, licences, software, systems and technological knowledge, in general, owned by the Group's companies or which they have the right to operate.
+The disclosure of any information relating to such characteristics shall require the prior authorisation of the division responsible for the human resources function of the Iberdrola Group company in question. - 5.
+The use of the information technology equipment, systems, and software made available by the Group's companies to the professionals for the performance of their work, including the facility of access to and operating on the internet, must conform to the security and privacy protocols established by the Iberdrola Group's companies and to standards of security and efficiency, excluding any use, action or information technology function that is unlawful or contrary to the regulations or instructions of the Group's companies or that compromises the confidentiality of information of the Iberdrola Group's companies.

-- 3. The Group owns and holds the right to use and operate the computer software and information technology systems, presentations, equipment, manuals, videos, projects, studies, reports and other works and rights created, developed, refined or used by its professionals within the framework of their work or based on the information technology systems of the Group. - 4.
-Professionals shall respect the principle of confidentiality in respect of the characteristics of the rights, licences, software, systems and technological knowledge, in general, owned by the Group or which it has the right to operate.
-The disclosure of any information relating to such characteristics shall require the prior authorisation of the division responsible for the human resources function of the Group company in question. - 5.
-The use of the information technology equipment, systems, and software made available by the Group to the professionals for the performance of their work, including the facility of access to and operating on the internet, must conform to the security and privacy protocols established by the Group and to standards of security and efficiency, excluding any use, action or information technology function that is unlawful or contrary to the regulations or instructions of the Group or that compromises the confidentiality of Group information. - 6.
-Professionals shall not operate, reproduce, replicate or assign the Group's information technology systems or applications for purposes unrelated to their work activities.
-In addition, professionals shall not install or use on the computer equipment provided by the Group software or applications that are unlawful to use or that might damage the systems or prejudice the image or the interests of the Group, its customers or third parties.
+6. Professionals shall not operate, reproduce, replicate or assign the information technology systems or applications of the Group's companies for purposes unrelated to their work activities.
+In addition, professionals shall not install or use on the computer equipment provided by the companies of the Iberdrola Group software or applications that are unlawful to use or that might damage the systems or prejudice the image or the interests of the Group's companies, customers or third parties.